akauppi/GroundLevel-firebase-es/packages/app/README.md

 - you have a Firebase account
 - you want to sign in as a real user

-The mode needs `firebase.staging.js` (in the project's root), to find the staging project.
+The mode needs `firebase.staging.js` in the project's root, to find the staging project.
 Instructions for creating it are in the root `README`.

 #### Launch! 🚀